jzzhaoo/625-final-project/README.md

 - `Classification` Folder: There is one .RMD file which conducts individually data cleaning procedures, data correlation analysis, and tries to conduct different classification methods.
 - `Report` Folder: In this folder, we have our final report .RMD file and corresponding .pdf file.

+## Contribution
+- The background and dataset were written by Hua Jiang, the methods section by Longfei Zhang and Jessica Zhao, the result section by Haisheng Xu and Longfei Zhang.
+The conclusions and discussion section together with reviewing and proofreading of this report, all coding, and creation of the presentation slides were completed as a group.